A short preamble:

 Charles “Gatewood’ Brown.

 Peter McLaughlin.
 In bluegrass music no introduction or explanation is needed.
 From his home in Tucson to Spokane, SanDiego, and Nashville he is well known and respected by his peers.
 And no wonder, he is a past winner of the prestigious National Flatpicking Championship in Winfield, Kansas.
+He travelled for years with Laurie Lewis, he is a wonderful song writer and has released many albums of his own as well as albums with the ‘Sonoran Dogs’.
+At home in Tucson he has won about all the local awards the music community has to offer and is in the Tucson Musicians Hall of Fame.

 You can learn more about Peter and his music here